ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-20-causal-impact.md

 * It flattens or returns to normal
 * We see any form of uplift pull-forward

 It would also be interesting to analyze what it is that is making up this uplift.
-Are customers increasing their spend across the same categories - or are they buying into new categories
+Are customers increasing their spend across the same categories - or are they buying into new categories?